doableware/djongo/docs/docs/home.md

 excerpt:
 tagline: An Easier Alternative To PyMongo

 description: "Djongo is a smarter approach to pymongo programming.
 It maps python objects to MongoDB documents.
-It is popularly referred to as an Object Document Mapper or ODM.
-It is an extension to the traditional Django object relational modeling framework.
-Use Django Admin to directly add and modify documents stored in MongoDB.
-Use other contrib modules such as Auth and Sessions without any changes."
+It is popularly referred to as an Object Document Mapper or ODM."

 classes:
     - landing-page